Ion Iliescu: Studies

-Iliescu was raised by his stepmother and by his grandparents.
-At age 9 he was adopted by an aunt, Aristița, who worked as a cook for Ana Pauker.
-In 1948 he met Elena (Nina) Șerbănescu, when they were both 18-year old students, he at the Saint Sava High School and she at the Iulia Hasdeu High School, in Bucharest.
-The two were married on July 21, 1951; they have no children, not by choice but because they could not, as Nina had three miscarriages.
-He studied fluid mechanics at the Bucharest Polytechnic Institute and then as a foreign student at Moscow Power Engineering Institute.
+Ion Iliescu studied fluid mechanics at the Bucharest Polytechnic Institute and then as a foreign student at Moscow Power Engineering Institute.
 During his stay in Moscow, he was the secretary of the "Association of Romanian Students"; it is alleged that he met Mikhail Gorbachev, although Iliescu always denied this.
 However, years later, president Nicolae Ceaușescu probably believed that there was a connection between the two, since during Gorbachev's visit to Romania in July 1989, Iliescu was sent outside of Bucharest to prevent any contact.

-Iliescu learned to speak English after the 1989 Revolution; he also speaks Russian, French, and some Spanish.
+Iliescu learned to speak English after the 1989 Revolution; he also spoke French, Russian and some Spanish.